liz-lorena/2020/_posts/2017-12-01-writeknight-website.md

 role: Web Designer
 img: writeknight.jpg
 link: http://cozymaus.com/writeknight
-excerpt: This is the website I made for my Management in Tech Org team's course project, a tax mobile app for freelancers.
+excerpt: This is the website I made for my team's project in our Management in Technological Organization course.
+The website is a simple one-page website using the template from my first portfolio website.
+The product is a mobile app to help freelancers file their taxes.
+I also designed the icon for the logo.
 external: "yes"
 ---